 This self-reflection and challenge we are setting ourselves is reflected in the government investment (£2.5 billion in this one initiative) because they believe that increasing social mobility is important for the health of our society and the schools have a key role to play.

-Due to the importance of improving life chances for our students, the school and governors recognised that a complete change in our modus operandi for Pupil Premium students was required.
+Due to the importance of improving life chances for our students, the school and governors in 2013/2014 recognised that a complete change in our modus operandi for Pupil Premium students was required.

 When assessing this we firstly focused upon the teaching, as the major impact on the outcomes for both Pupil Premium and non- Pupil Premium students is without doubt the quality of teaching.
 There is already solid evidence that shows that poor teaching disproportionately disadvantages Pupil Premium students and therefore high quality teaching must be at the core of all Pupil Premium work.
 Thus it must follow that it is vital to ensure Pupil Premium funding spending and any associated action plans have to enhance the quality of teaching.

 Alongside this we have reflected on how the academic and pastoral elements can be combined and this is evidenced in our term by term development plan, which clearly allows each area of the school to see what the other is doing, maximising cross over in expertise and support.

-However, we also realise that we must pay attention to the needs of our most able Pupil Premium students who may not need the full allotment of spend on them but should gain some benefit from PP funding, which is why we have implemented a ‘more able’ initiative.
+Within this we also realised that we must pay attention to the needs of our most able Pupil Premium students who may not need the full allotment of spend on them but should gain some benefit from PP funding, which is why we have implemented a ‘more able’ initiative, including work with The Brilliant Club, which helps to foster aspiration.